-In this guide we’ll be looking at how to do Tai Chi meditation for beginners.
+In this guide, we’ll look at how to do Tai Chi meditation for beginners.

 Simply put: There are huge benefits of both Tai Chi Meditation and QiGong meditation that beginners can look forward to.

 Cynthia McMullen [Oriental Healing Arts School], explains that the meditative aspect is important in tai chi because it creates a sense of physical and emotional stability.
 Indeed, Tai Chi and Qigong are two of the very best hobbies for mental health.